-A. Email Expectations
+B. Email Expectations

 Students must use their MasonLive email account to receive important University information, including messages related to this class (see also "student privacy" below in section VII.D.).
-The instructor will not open emails if the sender is not identifiable/recognizable. instructor will attempt to respond to emails within 48 hours but students must recognize that the instructor is not on-line 24/7.
+The instructor will not open emails if the sender is not identifiable/recognizable.
+The instructor will attempt to respond to emails within 48 hours but students must recognize that the instructor is not on-line 24/7.
 Clearly stating the purpose of the email in the subject line and the course and section number you are in will help the instructor provide a faster response to emails.
 The instructor will not give priority to emails requesting information that is clearly available in the syllabus or on Blackboard, and the response to such emails will be "see syllabus."

-B. Instructional Continuity in the Event of University Closings
+C. Instructional Continuity in the Event of University Closings

 Since the lecture portion of this course is in the format of an asynchronous, on-line course that is mostly self-paced, most university closures or delayed openings or early closings due to inclement weather will not change assignment due dates and times or exam dates and times.
-Students should assume that the flow of lecture work, lecture assignment due dates/times. and exam dates/times will be unchanged as a result of routine, weather-related closures/delayed university openings/early closures.
-In the event that assignment due dates/times or exam dates/times must be changed. students will be informed of the changes via Blackboard.
+Students should assume that the flow of lecture work, lecture assignment due dates/times. and exam dates/times will be unchanged as a result of routine, weather-related university closures/delayed openings/early closures.
+In the event that assignment due dates/times or exam dates/times must be changed, students will be informed of the changes via Blackboard.
+Please refer to the lab syllabus for information on the impact of university closings on the lab portion of the course.

-C. Grades in Blackboard
+D. Grades in Blackboard